 In addition to its benefits, garlic can have side effects.
 Experts from the authoritative medical resource WebMD urge do not abuse this vegetable for those who

-And in any case, if you want to use garlic for preventive purposes, just in case, consult with your physician.
-Your doctor will likely approve of your decision and help you find the right daily dose of a fresh vegetable or garlic supplement.
+And in any case, if you want to utilize garlic as a preventative measure, just in case, consult with your physician.
+Your doctor will likely approve of your decision andassist you in determining the appropriate daily dose of a fresh vegetable or garlic supplement.

 But, perhaps, the features of your health are such that you should not lean on it.
 And it is better to clarify this issue with a doctor in advance.